5803emma/mhphotography-ms4/README.md

 ### User Experience (UX)
 #### Project Purpose

 This project is a full stack web application.
-The site provides an means to purchase photogrpahy services with a secure payment facility.
+The site provides an means to purchase photography services with a secure payment facility.
 On the product page, the types of services available can be viewed and filtered; the desired service(s) can be added to the visitors shopping cart.
 Users must register in order to complete their purchase(s).
 The rationale behind this, is that the nature of the available services require a future interaction between the customer and the photographer (weddings, sporting events etc.), so user will likely understand the need to register their details in order to provide information about their event/project to the photographer.

-There are six photogrpahy packages available for the user to purchase:
+There are six photography packages available for the user to purchase:
 * Drone Photography
 * Sports Photography
 * Special Events